simpsonlab/simpsonlab.github.io/_posts/2015-04-07-eventalign.md

     gi|556503834|ref|NC_000913.3|  10003     GCGCT           1           c       27476        67.11             0.017         GCGCT       68.08       2.20
     gi|556503834|ref|NC_000913.3|  10004     CGCTG           1           c       27477        69.47             0.052         CGCTG       69.84       1.89

 This is the complement strand (c) of a 2D Nanopore read from Nick's [E. coli data](http://www.gigasciencejournal.com/content/3/1/22) aligned to E. coli K12.
-The first event listed (event 27470) had a measured current level of 50.57.
+The first event listed (event 27470) had a measured current level of 50.57 pA.
 It aligns to the reference 5-mer ATTGC at position 10,000 of the reference genome.
 The pore model indicates that events measured for 5-mer ATTGC should come from $$\mathcal{N}(50.58, 1.02^2)$$, which matches the observed data very well.
 The next 3 events (27471, 27472, 27473) are all aligned to the same reference 5-mer (TTGCG) indicating that the event detector erroneously called 3 events where only one should have been emitted.
 Note that the current for these 3 events are all plausibly drawn from the expected distribution $$\mathcal{N}(51.68, 0.73^2)$$.

 This output has one row for every event.
 If a reference 5-mer was skipped, there will be a gap in the output where no signal was observed: